LukeSmithxyz/LARBS/README.md

-The first column is a "tag" that determines how the program is installed, "" (blank) for the main repository, `A` for via the AUR or `G` if the program is a git repository that is meant to be `make && sudo make install`ed.
+The first column is a "tag" that determines how the program is installed, "" (blank) for the main repository, `A` for via the AUR or `G` if the program is a git repository that is meant to be `make && sudo make install`ed. `V`if it's for the void linux distribution's xbps package manager.

 The second column is the name of the program in the repository, or the link to the git repository, and the third comment is a description (should be a verb